-Execution caching allows you to save the data from a report execution, so that reports can be viewed more quickly, and with less stress to the database.
+Execution Caching allows the data from a report execution to be saved so that reports can be viewed more quickly and with less stress to the data source.
 The frequency and schedule of data source updates is customizable for each report.
 Updates can be scheduled for off-hours in order to better balance system load.
-Caching can significantly reduce database calls for reports that are accessed frequently.
+Caching can significantly reduce data source calls for reports that are accessed frequently.
 Large or data-intensive reports, which can take a long time to run, especially benefit from caching.

 Execution caching is currently incompatible with the Scheduler Queue.

 Enabling Execution Caching

-Execution caching uses the report scheduling services and the scheduling user interface to cache the data and set the refresh intervals.
+Execution Caching uses the Scheduler Service and the scheduling user interface to cache the data and set the refresh intervals.
 When caching is enabled for a report, a caching schedule is created for that report which determines how often the data is refreshed.
-Scheduling services need to be enabled for the user or users who will be setting the caches; however, users who only need to view the cached reports do not need to have scheduling enabled.
+Scheduler Services need to be enabled for the user or users who will be setting the caches; however, users who only need to view the cached reports do not need to have scheduling enabled.

 Cache Visibility Settings